S2-group/rep-pkg-ecsa-2024-SA-assessment-for-sustainability-a-case-study/README.md

 ## Quick start
-Here a documentation on how to use the replication material should be provided.
+Here a documentation on how to use the replication material.

 ### Getting started